dcanasp/memory_bank/high level/transfer architecture/Communication.md

-how do things comunicate throught a [[network]], they normally exchange a document, or some format (JSON file, HTTP header ...)  mainly 2 distinctions, syncronous and asyncronous,
+how do things communicate through a [[network]], they normally exchange a document, or some format (JSON file, HTTP header ...)  mainly 2 distinctions, syncronous and asyncronous,
 # based on synchrony
 ### syncronous
 Synchronous communication is a method where the sender **waits** for the receiver to process the message and return a response.
 This communication type is common in various application programming interfaces (APIs), particularly those using HTTP protocol.